 Page content

 The following pages provide details on the preparation and deposit of your thesis, at both initial submission stage and then for the final thesis post-examination.
+For more information on the expected format of thesis and referencing system in your subject area, please refer to your subject Handbook.

 As you prepare for your initial submission, please look out for training opportunities through the Researcher Development Programme which will support you in preparing the e-version of your thesis.

-Submission of theses for Examination
+Submission of Thesis for Examination

-PhD Researchers will be required to electronically submit a PDF copy of the thesis for examination.
-Should your examiners require a soft-bound copy of your thesis we will email you so that you can arrange for the thesis to be printed and delivered to the Doctoral College.
+If your examiners require a soft-bound copy of your thesis we will email you so that you can arrange for the thesis to be printed and delivered to the Doctoral College.

 You should also submit your thesis through TurnitIn plagiarism detection software via Blackboard (under 'Courses' then 'PhD Researcher Turnitin').
 Once you have the output report from TurnitIn, please upload both this and your PDF thesis into the 'Submissions and Examinations' tab on PhD Manager.